How do the hands and wrists work?

 It’s important to move your fingers to prevent the nerve and tendons becoming caught up in the scar tissue which may form after your operation.
 You should recover from the effects of surgery in less than a month, although it may take longer to get all the feeling back, especially if you’ve had carpal tunnel syndrome for a long time.
 In a small number of people, the scar may ache and be sensitive for some months, but this usually settles without more treatment.

-What are common types of wrist surgery?
+Common types of wrist surgery

 Arthritis in the wrist joint is common in people with rheumatoid arthritis.
 Some people may need an operation if the joint is very painful and not responding to other treatment.
 If your wrist is badly affected, moving your hand up, down and sideways may be very painful and it’ll be very difficult to twist your forearm to place the palm of your hand upwards (this action is called supination).

 The two types of wrist surgery are wrist fusion and wrist joint replacement.